osmandapp/web/main/docs/user/personal/myplaces.md

 My Places is the central hub of the OsmAnd application for managing and customizing all personal data.
 You can use My Places to organize [Favorite points](#favorites) marked as important or frequently visited.
 The [Tracks](#tracks) tab allows you to view, import, record, and create GPX files to help you keep a detailed history of your routes and travels.
 You can also manage your [OpenStreetMap Edits](#openstreetmap-edits), making contributing to map improvements and updates easy.
 The [Audio / Video Notes](#audiovideo-notes) plugin and widgets allow Android users to create and save multimedia notes related to specific locations, adding context to their travels.

-[***Import and export data***](../personal/import-export.md).
-All data stored in the *My Places* menu can be moved using a special OSF format through applications on your device.
-This process simplifies saving and transferring data between devices and allows you to share it with other OsmAnd users.
-**Go to** *<Translate android="true" ids="shared_string_menu,shared_string_settings"/>* section and select whether to export or import data.
-If you select *export*, you will need to expand *My Places group* and check the required data.

-[***Maps & Resources***](../personal/maps.md) main menu item of the OsmAnd application provides access to data management from the *My Places* section.
-The [*Local*](../personal/maps.md#local) tab shows you how much space is occupied by all existing OsmAnd data on your device, and the *My Places* section is in particular.
-You can use it to get detailed information about your data and access to manage it.
-The section can only contain items for which data has been downloaded.
- **Go to** *<Translate android="true" ids="shared_string_menu,maps_and_resources,download_tab_local"/>*.
-Check and manage your data.

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">